perki/copper-crm-bkp/hubspot/README.md

 You should MANUALY do the matching by completing `copper` field with copperId.

+### Fetch existing associations on Hubspot

+run `node hubspot/getAssociations.js`
+The result will be in `../data-hubspot/current/associations.json`.

 ### Prepare custom fields matching

 run `node hubspot/prepareFieldsMapping.js` to create